Ariel100Araya/Newgit/README.md

 ![Welcome!](screenshots/s3.png)

+## Here to get the app?
+Press the releases tab on the right side and click on the latest!

 ## The idea
 Basically GitHub Desktop is based on Electron and although it works with multiple platforms it looks a little odd with the new design language of macOS, like a relic of the past of the days of macOS Yosemite.